broderio/Matrix-ADT/README.md

 # Matrix-ADT

-Matrix is a C++ library for linear algebra applications.
+Matrix is a C++ library for basic linear algebra applications.
+It is inspired by the way that the Julia package LinearAlgebra handles matrices, although this library is not nearly as optimized as the Julia package.

 ## Usage